PC-trollbox/pcos3/readme.md

 1. If you haven't generated a key yet, go to `os_system` in a command line and run `node keypair.js`.
 2. Go to `os_system/combine_into_index` in a command line, run `node combine`.
-3. Run a self-host server (or a static server if you don't care about PCOS Network) to check out your changes.
+3. Run a self-host server to test your changes.

 ## Officially recognized servers